Table of Contents

 Per the Taxpayer Relief Act of 1997, certain gold, silver, platinum and palladium coins and bars are permitted in retirement accounts.
 This includes 1 ounce, ½ ounce, ¼ ounce and 1/10 ounce coins minted by the U.S. Treasury Department as well as select bars, rounds and foreign coins of a certain purity.

-Below is a list of the different gold, silver, platinum and palladium coins, bars and rounds that are IRS approved.
+Below is a list of the most popular gold, silver, platinum and palladium coins, bars and rounds that are IRS approved.

 Accredited Platinum Bars and Rounds